JeNeSuisPasDave/AdventOfCode-2025/notes.md

 Also, I got a hint about discovered neighbors already being in a circuit count toward the "connections made" counter may be critical.
 I would never have interpreted it that way.
 We shall see.

+**20:58**

+I spent a lot of time on this and haven't solved it (with the example input) yet.
+I'm close, but I'm getting circuits sized 4,3,2,2,2 instead of 5,4,2,2.
+Some subtle bug.
+I need sleep and fresh eyes.